 Hundertwasserhaus.
 A unique apartment block with roof forest.
-Designed by artists, colourful apartment block is a green oasis in Vienna.
+Designed by artists, the colorful apartment block is a green oasis in Vienna.

 Hoher Dachstein.
-Glacial Alpine mountain, the second highest in Northern Limestone Alps.
+Glacial Alpine mountain, the second-highest in the Northern Limestone Alps.
 Skiing and snowboarding destination and it is great for visit both n summer and winter.

 Museumsquartier.
 Restored Baroque district filled with museums in both modern and historic buildings.
 Located in the 7th district of Vienna.

 Hallstätter See.
-A lake in Salzkammergut resort area.
-Named after Hallstatt, smallest town in Austria, famous for salt mining.
-Water sports, boating and hiking available in the lake area.
+A lake in the Salzkammergut resort area.
+Named after Hallstatt, the smallest town in Austria, famous for salt mining.
+Water sports, boating, and hiking are available in the lake area.

 Zillertal.
-A valley in Tyrol, offering skiing and other winter sports, as well as biking, hiking or golfing.
-Named after Ziller river and Zillertal Alps, heavily glaciated section of Alps.
+A valley in Tyrol, offering skiing and other winter sports, as well as biking, hiking, or golfing.
+Named after Ziller river and the Zillertal Alps, a heavily glaciated section of the Alps.

 Albertina.
-Art museum housed in Habsburg palace, featuring largest graphical collection in the world, including Dürer’s “Hare” and Klimt’s studies of women.
-About 65,000 drawings and one million of old masters’ prints are housed there.
+Art museum housed in Habsburg palace, featuring the largest graphical collection in the world, including Dürer’s “Hare” and Klimt’s studies of women.
+About 65,000 drawings and one million old masters’ prints are housed there.

 Wörthersee.
-Popular recreation destination in summer for water sports, swimming and boating, this lake in southern Austria is famous for its blue-green water.
+Popular recreation destination in summer for water sports, swimming, and boating, this lake in southern Austria are famous for its blue-green water.

 Achen Lake.
 Largest Alpine lake in Tyrol.
-Surounded by five villages, it is famous for beatuful scenery, water sports, nearby ski resort, and hiking and walking routes.
+Surrounded by five villages, it is famous for beautiful scenery, water sports, nearby ski resort, and hiking and walking routes.

 Salzburg Cathedral.
-Domed marble 17th century cathedral and museum in Salzburg.
-Among many other historical artefacts, it is also known for Mozart’s baptism in 1756.
+Domed marble 17th-century cathedral and museum in Salzburg.
+Among many other historical artifacts, it is also known for Mozart’s baptism in 1756.

 Karlskirche.
 Also known as Rektoratskirche St. Karl Borromäus, this 18th century Habsburg domed cathedral is located in Karlsplatz in Vienna.
 Classical music concerts are regularly organized there.

 Getreidegasse.
-Famous busy shopping street in the historic Altstadt of Salzburg, Austria, named the UNESCO World Heritage Site since 1996.
-Well known for the birthplace of Wolfgang Amadeus Mozart at No. 9.
-He lived there until age of seventeen.
+A famous busy shopping street in the historic Altstadt of Salzburg, Austria, named the UNESCO World Heritage Site since 1996.
+Well known for being the birthplace of Wolfgang Amadeus Mozart at No. 9.
+He lived there until the age of seventeen.

 Innere Stadt.
-The central 1st district of Vienna, also known as old town, encircled by the Ringstrasse Boulevard.
+The central 1st district of Vienna, also known as the old town, is encircled by the Ringstrasse Boulevard.
 Many historic landmarks are located there, including St. Stephen’s Cathedral on a Stephansplatz square.

 Stephansplatz.
-Famous square in Vienna, located in old town at the geographical centre of the city.
+Famous square in Vienna, located in the old town at the geographical center of the city.
 It is named after St. Stephan Cathedral or Stephansdom, one of the tallest churches in the world.

 Stubaital.
 An alpine valley in Tyrol and the central valley of the Stubai Alps.
-Featuring Sights, museums, amusement parks or untouched nature, including Ruetz river flowing through the valley.
+Featuring Sights, museums, amusement parks, or untouched nature, including the Ruetz river flowing through the valley.

 Eisriesenwelt.
-Natural lime stone and ice cave with stalagmites, discovered in 19th century.
+Natural limestone and ice cave with stalagmites, discovered in the 19th century.
 It is open during summer to the public with guided tours.

 Natural History Museum.
 Large, 19th century founded natural history museum in Vienna.
 Features vast specimen collections, from dinosaur skeletons to meteorites.
-Offers guided tours and activitie for children.
+Offers guided tours and activities for children.

 Donauturm.
 Iconic tower with observation terrace located in Vienna.
-At the height of 252 meters, it’s a tallest structure in Austria.
-Features observation terraces, restaurant and a cafe.
+At the height of 252 meters, it’s the tallest structure in Austria.
+Features observation terraces, a restaurant, and a cafe.

 Mozarthaus Vienna.
 Wolfgang Amadeus Mozart’s 18-th century apartment where Mozart composed.
-Fully restored and turned into a museum, this landmark offers audio tour and a souvenir shop.
+Fully restored and turned into a museum, this landmark offers an audio tour and a souvenir shop.

 Ski Amadé.
 Large ski area comprised of 28 locations and towns, the second largest in Europe.
 Named after Mozart (Amadeus).

 Austrian Parliament Building.
-Built in second half of 19th century, this monumental building hosts now two houses of Austrian parliament and it is rich in architectural features and artistic details.
-Guided tours are available through visitors’ centre.
+Built in the second half of the 19th century, this monumental building hosts now two houses of the Austrian parliament and it is rich in architectural features and artistic details.
+Guided tours are available through the visitors’ center.

 Stadtpark.
 Large public park in Vienna, spreading over 28 acres.
-Featuring a river, ornate bridges and gilded Johann Strauss statue.
+Featuring a river, ornate bridges, and a gilded Johann Strauss statue.

-The Austrian flag is one of the oldest national flag in the world.
-It dates from 1191, when Duke Leopold V fought in the Battle of Acre during the Third Crusade.
+- The Austrian flag is one of the oldest national flags in the world.
+It dates from 1191 when Duke Leopold V fought in the Battle of Acre during the Third Crusade.